 Libraries are the bastion of knowledge and they have been treasured places of importance for centuries.
-The ancient civilizations like the Greeks and Roman placed a high value on the libraries.
+Ancient civilizations like the Greeks and Roman placed a high value on the libraries.
 A fine example is the Library of Alexandria which was one of the largest libraries of the ancient world and attracted world-renowned scholars and thinkers for them to study.

 Libraries are no longer the dusty hallowed halls of knowledge.
-Instead, they have now kept up with the times and are the often the hub of all things technological as well as
+Instead, they have now kept up with the times and are often the hub of all things technological as well as

 being architectural wonders.
 Who said studying was boring?
 If you’re in any of these libraries, studying should definitely be a pleasure!

 The flagship of the Seattle Public Library system, this 11 story building is made of glass and steel and heralds in a change of the 21st century like no other.
 Opened to the public on 23rd May 2004, the library not only celebrates the book but also redefines the image of the library.
 A hub of information, both old and new is given a new look with the construction of this 363,000 square foot structure.
 This building boasts of many high tech features such as a computerized book handling system where RFID tags are used to automatically identify, sort, and locate books to route to readers.
 Public levels bring all library visitors together in the mixing chamber regardless of the purpose of the visit.